nwg-piotr/nwg-hello/README.md

 command = "sway -c /etc/nwg-hello/sway-config"
 ```

+NOTE: you may need `sway --unsupported-gpu` for Nvidia.
+Also, if you'd like to make some additional configuration
+(e.g., monitor layout), edit `/etc/nwg-hello/hyprland.conf` or `/etc/nwg-hello/sway-config`, respectively.

 __Do not change the__ `user = "greeter"` __line__, or some file-related functions won't work.

 ### Tip

 During the greetd package upgrades, the `config.toml` file may be overwritten with the default one.
-E.g. on Arch Linux
+E.g., on Arch Linux
 your modified file gets renamed to `config.toml.pacsave`.
 This will restore the `agreety` greeter on your system.
 To avoid such a situation, you may use the alternative `greetd.conf` file.
 This has not been mentioned in docs,
 but greetd looks for this file first.
 Just copy `config.toml` to `greetd.conf` and make changes to the copy.